Ahrix14/NETWORK_SCANNER/README.md

 # NETWORK_SCANNER

-This tool is used to get the mac address of all the clients connected to a newtwork.
+Use this tool to get the mac address of all the clients connected to a network.